// sum_c.c

 # or

-reticulate::use_condaenv("myenv")Set this early, before calling import().
+reticulate::use_condaenv("myenv")Call this before import().
 Once the Python interpreter starts, you cannot switch to a different one within the same R session.

 Exercises